Rudy Gestede: Cardiff City

 Gestede joined Football League Championship side Cardiff City on a week-long trial during City's training camp in Seville, Spain in July 2011.
-He scored his first goal for Cardiff in the 25th minute of the club’s pre-season friendly against Charlton Athletic on 15 July.
+He scored his first goal for Cardiff in the 25th minute of the club's pre-season friendly against Charlton Athletic on 15 July.
 On 23 July, Gestede passed his medical and was unveiled as a Cardiff City player three days later.
 He made his competitive debut for Cardiff on 7 August against West Ham United, coming on in the 68th minute in place of Robert Earnshaw, setting up Kenny Miller for the match's only goal.
 Gestede's first start came the following game three days later, on 10 August, against Oxford United in the League Cup.
 He made his 50th appearance in a 5–3 victory over Huddersfield Town, putting in a man of the match performance.
-Gestede scored his first goal for Cardiff City against Leicester City in the League Cup, before going on to convert from the penalty spot in his side’s 7-6 penalty shootout victory over Leicester.
+Gestede scored his first goal for Cardiff City against Leicester City in the League Cup, before going on to convert from the penalty spot in his side's 7–6 penalty shootout victory over Leicester.

 Gestede's first league goal came on 15 October against Ipswich Town, with the game also marking his first league start for Cardiff.
 The following game, however, on 21 October, he suffered an hamstring injury, which meant he was ruled out for several weeks.
 He returned in a goalless draw at Millwall on 10 December.
-Gestede found his third Cardiff goal in a 3–1 win over Peterborough United.
-He would come on and score a penalty in Cardiff City's semi-final victory against Crystal Palace in the League Cup.
+Gestede scored a penalty in Cardiff City's semi-final victory against Crystal Palace in the League Cup.
 Gestede scored his third goal for Cardiff on 14 February 2012, in a 3–1 win over Peterborough.
-In the League Cup Final against Premier League club Liverpool at Wembley Stadium on 26 February, City went down 3–2 on penalties, with Gestede missing one of the Bluebirds' spot-kicks.
+In the League Cup Final against Premier League club Liverpool at Wembley Stadium on 26 February, Cardiff City lost 3–2 on penalties, with Gestede missing one of City's spot-kicks.
 On 19 April, Gestede signed a two-year deal keeping him at Cardiff City Stadium until 2014.

 Gestede suffered a pre-season injury which kept him out of the first two months of the 2012–13 season.
-He made his return on 6 October coming on in the second half against Ipswich Town, where he helped the Bluebirds to come back from a one-goal deficit.
+He made his return on 6 October coming on in the second half against Ipswich Town.
 Gestede's first goal of the season came on 15 December in a 2–1 loss against Peterborough United.
-In what has been described as his finest performance yet in a Cardiff City shirt, Gestede scored two headers as City beat Nottingham Forest 3–0 at Cardiff City Stadium.
+Gestede scored two headers as City beat Nottingham Forest 3–0 at Cardiff City Stadium.
 He collected a winners' medal as City won the Championship title and were promoted to the Premier League in April 2013.